Raymond Johnson (defensive lineman): College career

 Johnson played for the Georgia Southern Eagles for four seasons.
-As a senior, he was named first-team All-Sun Belt after recording 14.5 for loss and five sacks.
+As a senior, he was named first-team All-Sun Belt after recording 14.5 tackles for loss and five sacks.
 Johnson finished his collegiate career with 150 tackles, 36 tackles for loss, 16.5 sacks, six fumble recoveries, five passes defended and two forced fumbles.

 Professional career

 New York Giants

 Johnson was signed by the New York Giants as an undrafted free agent on May 2, 2021.
 He made the team out of training camp.
 In Week 11 against the Tampa Bay Buccaneers Johnson III recorded his first career sack on Blaine Gabbert.

 On May 18, 2022, Johnson was waived.

 Cincinnati Bengals

 On July 25, 2022, Johnson signed with the Cincinnati Bengals.
-He was waived on August 30, 2022 and signed to the practice squad the next day.
+He was waived on August 30, 2022, and signed to the practice squad the next day.
 He signed a reserve/future contract on January 31, 2023.

+On August 29, 2023, Johnson was waived by the Bengals as part of their 53-man roster cutdown.